odipixel/bootstrap4-angular2-loginregistration/README.md

 # bootstrap4-angular2-logintemplate
-A basic login template built in angular2 and bootstrap4
+A basic login,register template built in angular2 and bootstrap4